woltsu/oidc-telegram/README.md

 Make a Telegram channel joinable using OIDC authentication!

 When navigating to the root of the application, the app will first make sure that the user is authenticated as per the OIDC configuration.
-Then, it will generate an unique Telegram channel invite link (that is usable once and expires in 1 hour), to which it will automatically redirect the user.
+Then, it will generate a unique Telegram channel invite link (that is usable once and expires in 1 hour), to which it will automatically redirect the user.

 ## Environment Configuration